MrDrSushi/IntlOrders/README.md

 ```

 Create a copy from "settings-example.json" and rename it into "settings.json", update its contents with the actual values matching your environment, keep this new file together with all the scripts, this will be used by all the scripts in order to gain access to your tenant, in the future I will include some level of encryption instead of plain file, for now it is just a small workaround, so keep it safe!

+You will need to register for a Bing API Key: https://www.microsoft.com/en-us/maps/create-a-bing-maps-key - this is a necessary step to get map rendering for the locations used by columns PortOfOrigin,and PortOfDestiny, if you want to skip this step, just comment out the references to the variablle ```$customFormaterMaps``` in the list creation.

 <br>
 <br>